 From April 2017 under the Equality Act 2010 employers with more than 250 employees have been required to publish statutory gender pay gap calculations on an annual basis.
-The data must be a snapshot of salary data on 31 March 2022 and must be published on our own website and a government website by 30 March 2023.
+The data must be a snapshot of salary data on 31 March and must be published on our own website and a government website.